 Other takeaways from Tuesday 2017

-Blackbaud projects nearly 20% of all donations were made using a mobile device, up 18% from 2016
+According to Blackbaud, nearly 20% of all donations were made using a mobile device, up 18% from 2016

 The Bill and Melinda Gates Foundation and Facebook partnered to match up to $2 million of donations.
 We were excited to see all $2 million was met within the first hour.
 Meanwhile, Facebook waived all fees for donations made through its platform for the full day.